 You’ll need to be patient for shares to begin trading after the IPO.

-1. Buy Boom Supersonic on Pre-IPO investing platforms
+1. Access shares on pre-IPO investing platforms

 As companies mature, gain more shareholders, and delay their IPO due to macro conditions, more equity holders may seek liquidation before the IPO.